Nancy Kassebaum: Other issues

 Early in her career, Kassebaum was tapped to serve as Temporary Chairman of the 1980 Republican National Convention.
 Presiding over the first two days of the convention, her appointment to that role was seen by many as a nod from the Reagan campaign to the moderate and liberal wings of the party.
-In 1991, Kassebaum was mentioned by Time magazine as a possible running mate for President George H. W. Bush if Vice President Dan Quayle was not the Republican vice-presidential candidate in the 1992 United States presidential election.
+In 1991, Kassebaum was mentioned by Time magazine as a possible running mate for President George H. W. Bush in the 1992 United States presidential election if he chose to replace incumbent Vice President Dan Quayle.

 Kassebaum voted for the successful Supreme Court nominations of Sandra Day O'Connor, Antonin Scalia, Anthony M. Kennedy, David H. Souter, Clarence Thomas, Ruth Bader Ginsburg, and Stephen G. Breyer.
-She voted for the nomination of Robert Bork, which was rejected by the Senate.
-Kassebaum later expressed regret for voting to confirm Thomas to the Supreme Court of the United States in 1991, expressing disappointment in his performance.
-The year after the hearings, she noted, "I was never once asked by anyone at the White House or by any of my colleagues about how I reacted to Anita Hill's public allegations of sexual harassment, or how I thought the allegations should be handled."
+She also voted for the nomination of Robert Bork, which was rejected by the Senate after controversial nomination hearings.
+Kassebaum later expressed regret for voting to confirm Thomas to the U.S. Supreme Court in 1991, expressing disappointment in his performance.
+The year after the hearings, she noted: "I was never once asked by anyone at the White House or by any of my colleagues about how I reacted to Anita Hill's public allegations of sexual harassment, or how I thought the allegations should be handled."

-Kassebaum voted against a proposed constitutional amendment that would have allowed Congress and the states to ban or restrict abortions.
+She voted against a proposed U.S. Constitutional amendment that would have allowed Congress and the states to ban or restrict abortions.

-Kassebaum voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday, and the Civil Rights Restoration Act of 1987 (as well as to override President Reagan's veto).
+Kassebaum voted in favor of establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987, including overriding Reagan's veto of the latter.

-Prior to completing her third term, on December 7, 1996, Kassebaum married former U.S. Senator Howard Baker of Tennessee, who retired from the U.S. Senate after serving three terms in 1985, and included terms as both majority and minority leader.
+Prior to completing her third term, on December 7, 1996, Kassebaum married former Republican Senator Howard Baker, who had retired from the U.S. Senate after serving three terms in 1985, including terms as both majority and minority leader.

 Post-political career

 Kassebaum was elected to the American Philosophical Society in 1996.

 After leaving the Senate, Kassebaum served on the Board of Trustees for the Robert Wood Johnson Foundation and the Kaiser Family Foundation.
 She was Chairman of the National Advisory Committee on Rural Health to the Secretary of Health and Human Services, the George C. Marshall Foundation and the American-Turkish Council.
-Senator Kassebaum also served on the Board of Directors of the National Committee on US-China Relations, the African Law Institute Council-ABA, and the International Medical Corps.
+Senator Kassebaum also served on the Board of Directors of the National Committee on U.S.-China Relations, the African Law Institute Council-ABA, and the International Medical Corps.

-Kassebaum remained active on issues such as campaign finance reform.
-She served on the Americans for Campaign Reform Advisory Committee, and in 1997 President Clinton asked Kassebaum and former Vice President Walter Mondale “to assist in the cause of bipartisan campaign finance reform.”
-Their work resulted in recommendations to revamp campaign finance laws that was delivered to Congress in October.
+She remained active on issues such as campaign finance reform.
+She served on the Americans for Campaign Reform Advisory Committee, and in 1997 President Clinton asked Kassebaum and former Vice President Walter Mondale "to assist in the cause of bipartisan campaign finance reform".
+Their work resulted in recommendations to revamp campaign finance laws that were delivered to Congress in October.

-In 2000, Kassebaum was appointed as Co-Chair of The Presidential Appointee Initiative Advisory Board, a Brookings Institution commission that delivered reform recommendations to the Senate Governmental Affairs Committee.
+In 2000, Kassebaum was appointed co-chair of the Presidential Appointee Initiative Advisory Board, a Brookings Institution commission that delivered reform recommendations to the Senate Governmental Affairs Committee.